cianjinks/MandelbrotViewerCPP/README.md

 # MandelbrotViewerCPP

 This repository is a C++ port of my [Mandelbrot Viewer Application](https://github.com/cianjinks/MandelbrotViewer) originally written in Java.
-It visualizes the the Mandelbrot Set and allows for panning and zooming of a camera to explore it.
-Maximum zoom capability is 64-bit.
+It visualizes the Mandelbrot Set and allows for the panning and zooming of a camera to explore it.
+Maximum zoom capability is currently 64-bit.

 Currently this version lacks ImGui implementation but otherwise is very similar.